yhpong/Scientific-Toolkit/README.md

     Call .BiPlot_Print(Range("I3"), 1, 2)   'output biplot of components 1 & 2
 End with
 ```
-The method .PCA performs a orthogonal transformation on x.
-The transformed data can then be extracted with method .x_PCA.
-In this case the first 2 components are saved to x_projection, which is shown in the left chart above.
+The method `.PCA` performs a orthogonal transformation on *x*.
+The transformed data can then be extracted with method `.x_PCA`.
+In this case the first 2 components are saved to *x_projection*, which is shown in the left chart above.
 We also output the biplot of PC1 and PC2 to cell I3, which can be chart in Excel using scatter chart, shown on the right hand side.

 Note that the data are color coded above to show the 3 true classes, to aid our evaluation on how well this method works.
 In a real life situation, we may not know what the true classes are, and one needs to manually define where they want to "slice" the dataset.